I have a dilemma. Maybe you can help me.

 I’m a little torn as to what I should do.
 Should I try and contact her again?
 Let her know she has admirers?

 Or do I contact them and set up a meet and greet?
 Oh! — how about I give them some interesting facts of my likes and dislikes?

 Hmm… this could be fun.

-(Frankly, I’m a little pissed that she’s been on this single’s site for less than 24 hours and she’s already had more date requests than I did in all four years of high school.)
+(Frankly, I’m a little pissed that she’s been on this single site for only one day and she’s already had more date requests than I did in all four years of high school.)

-So tell me, if this was happening to you – what would you do?
+So please tell me, if were you in my place, what would you do?